ZoneMinder/zmeventnotification/README.md

 Oct 20 10:28:55 homeserver zmeventnotification[27789]: INF [Sending notification over PushProxy] Oct 20 10:28:56 homeserver zmeventnotification[27789]: INF [Pushproxy push message success ]
 ```

+* If you have issues, please send me a copy of your zmeventserver logs generated above from Terminal-Log, as well as zmNinja debug logs

 ###============ For Developers writing their own consumers============